 Once in position, drill two pilot holes on each side.
 Then screw in your lag screws to secure the back in place.
 Don’t forget to add your washer and be careful not to over-tighten or you might break your lag screw!

-Now that you have your porch swing finished, it’s time to hang it up!
+There you have it!
+Now that you know how to build a porch swing, it’s time to hang it up!
 You can find our full tutorial on how to hang your porch swing right here.